 Simple Winter Refurbs That Will Keep You Warm

 For those longer, chillier nights it’s our beds that call to us.
-There’s nothing better than being wrapped up warm in a bed that just swallows you up.
+There’s nothing better than being wrapped up warmly in a bed to help free your spine.
 You might want to look at getting a new frame; does your old one creek or wiggle?
 Do you want more storage or just a new look?
 Or you might just need a new mattress.
 Memory foam is super comfy and great for your body – you can just buy a topper if you don’t want to replace the entire mattress.

 In the evening when you’ve come home from braving the freezing weather, and just want a mug of hot cocoa with those tiny marshmallows on top – the couch is your refuge.
 Binge some Netflix, catch up on shows or dive into a book, but do it sitting on a comfy couch.
 Go all-out lazy with a recliner, or get classy with an ottoman, and stretch out and relax.